Cruise in the Austral islands, the secret archipelagoe

 Breath-taking landscapes, from sheer mountains to valleys and high plains, these islands are famous for their farming activities.
 Several archaeological remains witness to a well organised, pre-European community of rich cultural and religious practices.
 The cliffs and caves of the Austral Islands were ancient burial grounds and now provide a platform from which visitors can watch Humpback Whales frolic in the water just offshore as they come here from August to October to give birth.

 Passengers on board Aranui 5 will take a guided tour of the island’s colourful, picturesque villages and discover the handiwork of islanders who mainly live off their artwork.
-They will also enjoy watching fishermen, farmers and basket weavers at work and are unlikely to leave without purchasing a hat or a woven basket to remind them of their magical time in the Austral Islands.
+During their Polynesian cruise they will also enjoy watching fishermen, farmers and basket weavers at work and are unlikely to leave without purchasing a hat or a woven basket to remind them of their magical time in the Austral Islands.

 The Austral islands guarantee a trip out of time, an immersion in Polynesia, far, very far from the beaten track.